DarkNight918/mean-crud/README.md

 This project was built with Angular CLI version 7.2.3.

+## How to run the app?
+1 - Git clone to your system
-Run `npm install` to install required dependencies.
+2 - run `npm install` to install required dependencies.
+3 - then run the following commands.
+  - `ng serve` to run the angular app
+4 - Start the MEAN Stack backend
+  - `cd backend` to enter into the backend folder
+  - `nodemon server` to start the nodemon server
+  - `mongod` to start the mongoDB shell

 ## Development server